 Traditionally, from my childhood memory, we seem to eat the tang yuan with ginger soup or simple pandan syrup water.
 I think some of us eat it with red bean soup as well.
 For the Japanese, it is quite popular now to serve shiratama with fruity syrup, along with fruits, kanten and ice cream.

 Oh ya..
 I am also happy to have made the yellow dough from natural pumpkin powder!
 I wanted to use charcoal powder for the facial details, however, I couldn’t find them in my fridge.
 So I’ve used black food coloring here.

 Tang Yuan is a type of Chinese rice dumplings, that is usually eaten in warm dessert soup during occasions.
 Here we modernise the tang yuan to look cute!

 - 4 tbsp glutinous rice flour

 - 1 tsp dried pumpkin powder or yellow food coloring gel

 - Some charcoal or dark cocoa powder or black food coloring gel

 - 2 tbsp water (might be lesser or more, depends on brand of flour)

 - 1/4 tbsp peanut butter

-11. Prepare water in a saucepan that is of enough height.
+Prepare water in a saucepan that is of enough height.
 Bring it to a boil on medium heat.
-Once boiling, place tang yuan dough into the pot of water.
+Once boiling, lower heat to let the water come to slow simmer.
+Place tang yuan dough into the pot of water.
 I've used a ladle to help me - place the tang yuan onto the ladle, place into water, and gently shake it out of the ladle.